lino-framework/book/docs/dev/models.rst

 >>> qs
 <QuerySet [Author #4 ('Woe, Joe')]>

-Before leaving, we tidy up by removing Joe Woe from our demo database:
+As a last step of this tutorial we tidy up by removing Joe Woe from our demo database:

 >>> obj.delete()
 >>> Author.objects.count()
 3

 Tim Kholod wrote a nice introduction for beginners: `The simple way to understand Django models <https://arevej.me/django-models/>`__